orscf/orscf-implementations-dotnet/Contracts/IMS-Contract/v1/ImsServices.md

 |subjectId|String|**IN**-Param (required)|
 |unblindingToken|String|**IN**-Param (required)|
 **return value:** [IdentityDetails](#MedicalResearch.IdentityManagement.Model.IdentityDetails)
+# ImsApiInfoService
+Provides interoperability information for the current implementation

+### Methods:

 ## .GetApiVersion
-returns the Version of the API itself, which can be used for backward compatibility within inhomogeneous infrastructures
+returns the version of the ORSCF specification which is implemented by this API, (this can be used for backward compatibility within inhomogeneous infrastructures)
 #### Parameters:
 |Name|Type|Description|
 |----|----|-----------|